AnSrwn/UserEngagementDetection/deployment/README.md

 7. Click OK to restart the container.

-## Adminer (Optional)
+## (Optional) Adminer
-1. Search for "adminer" in the `Docker Image Catalog` in Plesk and download the "latest".
+1. Search for "adminer" in the`Docker Image Catalog in Plesk and download the "latest".
 2. Click `Run(local)`
 3. Enable `Automatic start after system reboot`, disable `Automatic port mapping` and click OK.
 4. Go to container settings.